 Normally, we wouldn’t write out a list of search results.
 But these were just too interesting.

-You might wonder how these all personal and relationship driven words can be of use for a business.
+You might wonder how these personal, relationship-driven words can be of use for a business.

 Well, here’s the thing.
 Look at the underlying themes which run through these very simple words.

 Trust, love, support, empathy, desire.

 These are all very human feelings.
 Interesting.
 Maybe you can use those to attract the humans who might read your writing?